Pskuntal1248/yolo-training/README.roboflow.txt

 To find over 100k other datasets and pre-trained models, visit https://universe.roboflow.com

-The dataset includes 8639 images.
+The dataset includes 1231 images.
-BALL-VIeW are annotated in YOLOv11 format.
+Ball are annotated in YOLOv8 format.

 The following pre-processing was applied to each image: